In 2022, the Government of Brazil (GOB) withdrew from the ATA Carnet program.

-Under Brazil’s temporary import program, the Import Duty (II) and IPI are used to determine the temporary import tax.
-Products must be used in the manufacture of other goods and involve payment of rental or lease fee from the local importer to the international exporter.
+Under Brazil’s temporary import program, the II and IPI are used to determine the temporary import tax.
+Products must be used in the manufacturing of other goods and involve payment of rental or lease fee from the local importer to the international exporter.

 There are very strict rules regarding the entry of used merchandise into Brazil.
 An example of products falling under this program would be the temporary importation of machine tools.
 The example in the table below shows taxes due are proportional to the period the imported product will remain in Brazil.
 This also applies to temporary entry of personal belongings.

 *Chart is for example only, not to be used for quotation.